yeabalex/resume-builder-client-side/README.md

 It utilizes PostgreSQL as its primary database system.
 Here are some key points about the database implementation:

-- We use PostgreSQL to efficiently store and manage user data, resume content, and template information.
+- I use PostgreSQL to efficiently store and manage user data, resume content, and template information.

 - The database is designed with scalability in mind, capable of handling a growing number of users and resumes.